Student Rebellion Boils Over At Gallaudet

 "I can't imagine a worse scenario," said David Ward, president of the American Council on Education.
 "I see nothing but an unhappy ending here."

-The day forced a question: Just how much chaos can a school take?
+The continued unrest forced a question: Just how much chaos can a school take?

 Last night, Jordan issued a statement saying, "This illegal and unlawful behavior must stop," and he warned protesters that they face possible suspension and arrest.